University High School (Washington): Band/Orchestra

 Musical classes and programs vary from concert band to wind ensemble to jazz band to pep band, along with marching band.
-The University Marching band has won a national title (1983) and consistently makes finals in its various competitions.
+The University Marching band has won a national title (Bands of America, Summer 1983) and consistently makes finals in its various competitions.

 Sports

 Sports at University High School include: baseball, boys and girls basketball, cheerleading, boys and girls cross country, dance team, football, boys and girls golf, gymnastics, boys and girls soccer, fastpitch softball, slowpitch softball, boys and girls tennis, boys and girls track, volleyball, and wrestling.

+Stinky Sneaker

 Central Valley High School is U-High's rival.
 Most of the sports events against them have names and are a major part of the school tradition.
 The most-attended competition, the Stinky Sneaker, had to be moved to the Spokane Arena to accommodate the number of students and teachers present.
 Almost the entire population of both schools attend this basketball game.
 The prize is the Stinky Sneaker, an old shoe painted half crimson and gold and half blue and white.
 The second most-attended CV-U-High sporting event is the football game between the two schools, called the Greasy Pig.
 The third most-attended match is the wrestling match, called the Battle of the Bone.
 The soccer game is called the Muddy Cleat, and most of the other sports have names for their CV-U-High rivalry games.